Atzmus (band)

 Atzmus was an Argentine fusion rock band which specialized in spiritual themes.
 In line with lead vocalist Eliezer Barletta, its musical genre could be characterized as nu metal, despite being difficult to define.
 Some also classify it as "melodic industrial rock".
-In reference to their melodies, Rolling Stone magazine pointed out they remind of Middle Eastern music.
-They have a small following in Spain, Mexico, Italy, Russia and America.
+In reference to their melodies, Rolling Stone magazine noted how their music was reminiscent of some Middle Eastern music.
+They have a small following in Spain, Mexico, Italy, Russia and the United States.

 Name

 Atzmus is a kabbalistic concept which refers to the ineffable and undefinable essence of the Godhead.
 According to band members, the name was chosen out of a "feeling" that the music they composed together was undefinable, as they as musicians came from very different musical backgrounds and styles.